caxiam/ember-tabular/README.md

   * This will be passed onto `{{ember-table-jsonapi-global-filter ...}}`
 * `filterPlaceholder` - string - Default: null
   * Placeholder to be used for the global-filter
+* `tableLoadedMessage` - string - Default: "No Data."
+  * In some cases when the API response is loaded but does not contain any data "No Data." will not apply, on a case by case basis you can override this.

 ```js
 export default Ember.Controller.extend({